HackU6-Arrow/HackU6-Hackathon/README.md

 * The Webhook should already be enabled; if it isn't, toggle the ENABLED switch.
 * Replace or fill in the URL field with the URL from firebase
 * Click SAVE
+* From the Dialogflow console in the left navigation menu, select "Integrations.
+* In the settings form that appears, leave everything as default and click TEST.